emarcins/billApp/README.md

 # How it works?
 It helps you to share your bill with your friends.
 Moreover the app includes amount of tip and also you can choose the number of people who will pay the bill. 🗒️
 </br>
-You have to fill in "Bill price" and number of people, how big is your tip and the currency.
+You have to fill in "Bill price" and "Number of people", how big is your tip and the currency.
 After that you click "Count" and it works!
 </br>
 If you make mistake or you want to clear your results just click "Clear".
 </br>